hello-robot/stretch_tutorials/stretch_tool_share/dex_to_standard.md

 ## Removing Dex Wrist Gripper
 Here we describe removing the Dex Wrist gripper.
 Please ensure that the robot is turned off before proceeding.

-First, inspect the parts and ensure that you have everthing you need for the procedure.
+First, inspect the parts and ensure that you have everything you need for the procedure.

 ![Dex Wrist](https://raw.githubusercontent.com/hello-robot/stretch_hardware_guides/master/docs/images/dex_wrist_cable_detail.png)